apache/spark/docs/tuning.md

    four bytes instead of eight.
 Also, on Java 7 or later, try `-XX:+UseCompressedStrings` to store ASCII strings as just 8 bits per character.
 You can add these options in [`spark-env.sh`]({{HOME_PATH}}configuration.html#environment-variables-in-spark-envsh).

-You can get a sense of the memory usage of each object by looking at the logs of your Spark worker nodes -- they will print the size of each RDD partition cached.

 When your objects are still too large to efficiently store despite this tuning, a much simpler way to reduce memory usage is to store them in *serialized* form, using the serialized StorageLevels in